in

 Radiant heating systems work by harnessing a basic thermodynamic principle.
 Basically, thermodynamics dictates that hot air rises.
 So, the heat generated in the tubing under your floor rises evenly and warms the floor.

-Heated driveways are basically a radiant floor system that is installed outdoors under a driveway.
+Heated driveways are a radiant floor system that is installed outdoors under the surface.
 Their main use is to melt away snow and ice.
 They can also be installed under other hard surfaces such as sidewalks, walkways, and concrete or stone patio or porch floors.

-Some heated driveways also have an automatic activation device consisting of temperature sensors that will turn the system on and off automatically when the temperatures change.
+Some heating systems also have an automatic activation device with temperature sensors that will turn the system on and off automatically when the temperatures change.
 Others also incorporate a timer that allows you to choose when and how long the heating period will last.

 What is a Snow Melting Driveway?